How to Become a Registered Health Information Technician (RHIT)

 Step 3: Get Certified Through AHIMA’s Commission on Certification for Health Informatics and Information Management (Less Than One Year)

-In general, CCHIIM’s RHIT examination candidates are asked to accurately enter patient info; analyze patient data to improve care or costs; and demonstrate familiarity with common coding systems and procedures.
+CCHIIM’s RHIT examination candidates are generally asked to enter patient info accurately; analyze patient data to improve care or costs; and demonstrate familiarity with common coding systems and procedures.

 The exam takes three-and-a-half hours and includes a range of 130 scored questions across six domains: